ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tyler Junior College Tuition Information

-Remember, the "sticker price" of tuition doesn't tell the full story.
+If this information makes going to college feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students owe much less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make thecost of college feel more doable until you've finishing school and found a job.
+And, student loans can make the amount you do have to pay for college feel more doable until after graduation.

 Explore other Texas colleges